nmakarov/lastconf/README.md

 - validation or at least mandatory params check.
 - debugging of what file was and was not discovered
 - native error handling&reporting while parsing files – should informatively tell where the error was.
+- add a param that specify config file name to process in addition to standard ones

 ## Other npms with similar functionality in no particular order:
 - nconf